pyOpenSci/pyopensci.github.io/_posts/events/2024-06-25-create-your-first-python-package-scipy-2024.md

 configuration allows you to specify things like the default name and email to use in your package’s metadata.
 If you don’t configure Hatch, you can always edit files later!
 However your Hatch package outputs might look a bit different than the ones in the workshop.
-(This is ok!)
+(This is OK!)

 Hatch stores your configuration information in a `config.toml` file.